-- continue to conduct preclinical and clinical trials for our drug candidates; - seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.
+- · conduct preclinical and clinical trials for our drug candidates; - seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.

-Product revenue will depend on receiving regulatory approvals for, and successfully marketing, our drug candidates.
-If development efforts result in regulatory approval and successful commercialization of our drug candidates, we will generate revenue from direct sales of our drugs and/or, if we license our drugs to future collaborators, from the receipt of license fees and royalties from sales of licensed products.
+Product revenue will depend on our ability to receive regulatory approvals for, and successfully market, our drug candidates.
+If our development efforts result in regulatory approval and successful commercialization of our drug candidates, we will generate revenue from direct sales of our drugs and/or, if we license our drugs to future collaborators, from the receipt of license fees and royalties from sales of licensed products.
 We conduct our research and development programs through a combination of internal and collaborative programs.
 We rely on arrangements with universities, our collaborators, contract research organizations and clinical research sites for a significant portion of our product development efforts.

-We focus substantially all our research and development efforts on the research and development of drugs for the treatment of pain.
+We focus substantially all our research and development efforts on research and development in the areas of neurology.
 The following table summarizes expenses by category for research and development efforts (in thousands):

-Three mo Three months ended June 30, Six months ended June 30,
+Three months ended Six months ended

-Jur
+June 30, June 30,

-2012 2011 2012 2011
+2013 2012 2013 2012

-Compensation \$1,089 \$ 1,698 \$2,243 \$3,266
+Compensation \$ 652 \$ 1,089 \$ 1,444 \$ 2,243

-Contractor fees (1) 281 313 519 586
+Contractor fees and supplies 348 281 633 519

-Other common costs (2) 146 381 363 719
+Other common costs 139 146 245 363

-\$1,516 \$ 2,392 \$3,125 \$4,571
+\$ 1,139 \$ 1,516 \$ 2,322 \$ 3,125

-- (1) Contractor fees generally includes expenses for preclinical studies, clinical trials and formulation and manufacturing activities. - (2) Other common costs generally includes the allocation of common costs such as facilities.
+Contractor fees and supplies generally include expenses for preclinical studies and clinical trials and costs for formulation and manufacturing activities.
+Other common costs includes the allocation of common costs such as facilities.

 Our technology has been applied across certain of our portfolio of drug candidates.
 Data, know-how, personnel, clinical results, research results and other matters related to the research and development of any one of our drug candidates also relate to, and further the development of, our other drug candidates.
-For example, we expect that results of non-clinical studies, such as pharmacokinetics, toxicology and other studies, regarding certain components of our drug candidate REMOXY to be applicable to the other potential abuse-resistant drug candidates since all such potential drug candidates are expected to utilize such components.
+For example, we expect that results of non-clinical studies, such as pharmacokinetics, toxicology and other studies, regarding certain components of our drug candidate REMOXY to be applicable to the other potential drug candidates that may arise out of our strategic alliance with Pfizer since all such potential drug candidates are expected to utilize such components.
 As a result, costs allocated to a specific drug candidate may not necessarily reflect the actual costs surrounding research and development of that drug candidate due to cross application of the foregoing.